linode/docs/docs/applications/containers/deploy-minio-on-kubernetes-using-kubespray-and-ansible.md

 minio-service   LoadBalancer   10.233.28.163   <pending>     9000:30593/TCP   20m
 {{< /output >}}

-4. On any of the IP addresses in the cluster, access Minio from your browser on the exposed port.
+4. In a browser, navigate to the public IP address of any of the Linodes in the cluster, at the exposed port (30593 in the example above):

     ![Minio Login Screen](/docs/assets/minio-login-screen.png)